riceissa/breathing/doc.md

 ---
-title: '[draft] My thoughts on breathing, with an emphasis on dealing with chronic shortness of breath'
+title: '[DRAFT] My thoughts on breathing, with an emphasis on dealing with chronic shortness of breath'
 author: Issa Rice
 created: 2024-01-24
-date: 2024-01-27
+date: 2024-01-29
 ---

 # Preliminaries